 If you try and use these watercolor tips I’m sharing today, you might just be on the road to making better watercolor images, no matter what you’re painting.

-Also, I want to point out that the watercolor tips I mention here are from my own experience and mostly for using in art journaling.
+Also, I want to point out that the watercolor tips I mention here are from my own experience and are mostly for use in art journaling.

 I’ll start with basic things and build up from there so you can get the whole picture when it comes to creating something with watercolor.